How to Become a Hospital Administrator - Requirements & Steps

 To get accepted into the program, applicants must have a bachelor’s degree in any field from a regionally accredited institution, an overall undergraduate GPA of 3.0, professional working experience, one letter of recommendation, English writing skills, and TOEFL or IELTS scores for international students.

-Helping students to understand the business side of health care, this MHA program comprises 36 credits and includes instruction in health care finance; information systems for health services; leadership of health organizations; evaluation and quality improvement in health care; epidemiology in health administration; and ethical issues in health care, among others.
+Helping students to understand the business side of healthcare, this MHA program comprises 36 credits and includes instruction in healthcare finance; information systems for health services; leadership of health organizations; evaluation and quality improvement in healthcare; epidemiology in health administration; and ethical issues in healthcare, among others.
+In addition to the traditional MHA, students will also have the option to pursue a concentration in healthcare leadership; business analytics; quality improvement, or project management.

 The program opens up opportunities for graduates in hospitals, clinics, group physician practices, mental health organizations, educational organizations, rehabilitation centers, and more.
 They can take up roles such as hospital administrators, clinical managers, health information managers, healthcare administrators, operations managers, and health services managers.